Belvedere Palace – tickets, prices, discounts, hours, must see

 It comprises two luxurious Baroque palaces, the Upper and Lower Belvedere, separated by gardens and terraces.

-The Upper Belvedere Palace in Vienna houses the world’s largest collection of Gustav Klimt’s works, including the iconic “The Kiss” and “Judith.”
+The Upper Belvedere Palace houses the world’s largest collection of Gustav Klimt’s works, including the iconic “The Kiss” and “Judith.”

-The permanent exhibition spans the entire palace, showcasing Austrian art in the context of international creativity.
+The permanent exhibition spans the entire upper Belvedere, showcasing Austrian art in the context of international creativity.

-The collection features around 400 works, highlighting 800 years of art history.
+The museum houses around 400 works, highlighting 800 years of art history.

 It explores the intersections between art and society, including Austrian treasures, Vienna Modernism, and masterpieces by artists like Monet, Van Gogh, and Rodin.

-The Lower Belvedere, with spaces like the Groteskensaal and the Marble Gallery, displays the grandeur of Mauritian history.
+The Lower Belvedere, with spaces like the Hall of Grotesques, Golden Room, and the Marble Gallery, displays military achievements and depictions of Prince Eugene in creative paintings.

-The Baroque gardens feature a reflecting pool and terraces linking the Upper and Lower Belvedere.
+The Baroque gardens feature a massive reflecting pool and terraces linking the Upper and Lower Belvedere.

 Since 2023, families have enjoyed the “Fantastic Plasatics” augmented reality game in Palace Park.

-Using smartphones, participants aged eight and above hunt for virtual animals that once inhabited the Belvedere during Prince Eugene’s time.
+This smartphone game lets participants aged eight and above hunt for virtual animals that once inhabited the Belvedere during Prince Eugene’s time.
+Launch game

 Where to book tickets